-11.4.2 WorkCast's total aggregate liability in contract (including under any indemnity), tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise, arising in connection with the performance or contemplated performance of this Agreement shall be limited to 100% (one hundred per cent) of the total Charges paid or payable by the Client.
+11.4.2 Subject to clause 11.3 and except in relation to any indemnities given by either party in this Agreement, each party’s total aggregate liability in contract (including under any indemnity), tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise, arising in connection with this Agreement shall be limited to the Charges already paid under this Agreement, by the Client to WorkCast.

 12.2 Without affecting any other right or remedy available to it:

 12.2.1 either party may terminate this Agreement with immediate effect by giving written notice to the other party if:

 (a) the other party commits a material breach of any other term of this Agreement which breach is irremediable or (if such breach is remediable) fails to remedy that breach within a period of 28 days after being notified in writing to do so;